Blog Layout

 How I Came to Believe in Fairies

-Ursula Bielski • Feb 12, 2019
+Ursula Bielski • February 12, 2019

 As adults, we assume that children live in a world where reality and imagination hold equal sway, but this may not be as true as we think.
 Many paranormal researchers believe that much of what we pass off as “imaginary” in children may actually be part of a reality of which most adults are not aware.
 Sometimes, children may truly see things adults don’t.

 The paranormal gift of seeing what others don’t is called clairvoyance.
 It is a real gift, but though few adults can claim it, we all seem to own it, for a little while from birth, for an unspecified amount of time.
-Over the centuries, no brand of clairvoyance has been more closely associated with children than the seeing of—and interaction with—fairies.
+Over the centuries, no brand of clairvoyance has been more closely associated with children than the seeing of—and interaction with—fairies

 When my young daughters and I first moved into our flat on Chicago’s north side, not far from Wrigley Field, they began what would become a ritual of going out into the front garden each evening to “feed the fairies.”
 They built chairs and a table of twigs, which they placed in the dirt under the evergreen shrubs, lent their tiny tea set for the fairies’ use, and offered bits of cookies, raisins and diminutive bowls of milk and lemonade.